Please do not delete this element or the one below. This element will only be displayed in author mode.

 ECU has placed NOAA weather radios in various buildings throughout campus as part of the StormReady certification process.
 The most common event that will cause an activation of the tone alert radios is a severe weather event.
 Unlike the outdoor warning sirens, the tone alert radios can be activated for severe weather watches and warnings to include, but not limited to tornado warnings.

-The outdoor speakers are tested twice annually during an announced test of the ECU Alert system.
-NOAA weather radios are typically tested by the National Weather Services weekly.
+Testing NOAA weather radios are typically tested by the National Weather Services weekly.

 ECU Police Department:

 Environmental Health & Safety: 252-328-6166